existencelabs/keystamp-whitepaper/README.md

 ## Abstract

-We propose an new open-source standard, Keystamp, which allows financial services participants to prove irrefutably the actions they took and knowledge they had at a specific point in time.
-Specifically, we design an innovative set of policies and procedures for using existing blockchain technologies, protocols and public-key encryption concepts to be integrated in traditional workflows and business relationships.
+We propose an new open-source standard, Keystamp, which allows financial services participants to generate and verify irrefutable proofs that specific indidividuals or organizations possessed information, performed actions or signed messages at a certain point in time.
+Specifically, we design an innovative set of policies and procedures for existing blockchain technologies, protocols and public-key encryption concepts to be integrated in traditional workflows and business relationships.
+Keystamp is designed to be deployed within organizations and aims to become a the standard framework for industry participants to prove the authenticity, validity and integrity of factual data.

-such as the authentification of parties and the notarization and validation of data such as compliance documentsproofs-of-knowledge (such as disclosures), statements of intentions (oaths) and contracts, activities or events logs, auditing the integrity of the data supplied.

-T provides an digital trail of unforegable signatures, immutable timestamps and encrypted contextual data that can be used to prove the participants' compliance to  external and internal requirements such as legislation, rules, guidelines, standards, codes, policies, procedures and controls.

-Keystamp is the reference implementation of the "Proof-of-compliance"

-It also allows participants to cryptographically prove their identity in a private way by signing messages with their private keys.
-Private keys can used as encryption passwords for data.
-Since we use Bitcoin as the cryptography and blockchain platform, all the keys used in Keystamp can not only send and receive funds via Bitcoin but also issue and transfer blockchain-based assets representing any security or property title using Metaprotocols on the Bitcoin blockchain.

-A Keybase implementation consists of a complete cryptographic key management infrastructure and allows for the seamless integration of blockchain technology in an easy-to-use workflow.
+Contextual data such as application logs, phone verification / biometrics, video recordings, emails are included in data bundles with signatures which are encrypted, signed, hashed and timestamped.
+Pseudonymous cryptographic keys are associated to legal identities in a refernece index, maintained in a centralized or distributed database.

+**Proof-of-Compliance** is the output of compliance-related data being processed by using the Keystamp standard.
+It is a digital trail of unforegable cryptographic signatures, immutable timestamps and encrypted contextual data.
+At each step of the compliance process, data is gathered, digitally signed, timestamed and encrypted.
+The decryption of the data, its the validation integrity, the authentification of tis signer and the timestamp's existence can be instantly performed for auditing purposes.

+### Implementation

+Keystamp was designed, as an application, to be used by organizations - specifically financial institutions, government institutions and large corporations.
+Heads of the hieararchy in the organization issue certificates to subordinates (and so on) which grant them the ability to sign contracts, handle funds, issue other certificates, encrypt certain data, etc.

 A functional API can integrate easily in any existing traditional workflow, with graphical easy-to-use tools to foster implementation.
 Since Keystamp aims to be a standard, adoption needs to be implemented voluntarily by a large number of firms in the economy to be successful.

-### Implementation
+Users can also implement Keystamp in their workflow manually using a modern web application.

 We specifically implement the Proof-of-Compliance use-case of Keystamp in the context of “know-your-customer” policies, or any other context where establishing that information was obtained by certain parties at a certain time is required.
 Proof-of-compliance provides a digital trail of unforgeable signatures and timestamps which consist of irrefutable evidence that someone had certain information, took action or participated in specific events at specific points in time.
+It is a protocol which turns data into tamper-proof legal evidence.

-It is intended to be used in the context of corporations, where heads of the hieararchy issue certificates to subordinates (and so on) that grant them the right to sign contracts, handle funds, issue other certificates, encrypt certain data, etc. Since issuance and revocation of contracts are enforced cryptographically and are publicly auditable, easy to authentificate and verify using graphical interfaces over complex cryptographic libraries, anybody can verify who they are talking to and where they derive their authority from in the context of a business relationship.
+Since issuance and revocation of contracts are enforced cryptographically and are publicly auditable, easy to authentificate and verify using graphical interfaces over complex cryptographic libraries, anybody can verify who they are talking to and where they derive their authority from in the context of a business relationship.
 It can be implemented by public bodies such as government and enforcement agencies, so as to limit fraud and foster public trust.

 ### Purpose and impact